JoelleWosiack/JoelleWosiack/README.md

 ### Hi there, I'm Joelle Wosiack! 👋

 <br>
 I have a degree in Production Engineering and in Data Science.
+Currently a postgraduate student in Data Science and Big Data at the Federal University of Paraná.
 <br>
 I work in the field of data science and machine learning.
 <br>